 “I didn’t have a history of this cancer in my family,” Billote said.
 “I was just married.
 I was worried about being able to have children.”

-In 2015 Billote was diagnosed by Dr. Georgia McCann, a gynecological oncologist with University Health System and associate professor with UT Health San Antonio.
+In 2015 Billote was diagnosed by Dr. Georgia McCann, a gynecological oncologist with University Health and associate professor with UT Health San Antonio.

 Cervical cancer symptoms